Distributor Questions and Answers

 Rob responded - It's possible.
 You can check the vacuum arm operation very easily - take the cap off the distributor so you can see the points plate, take the vacuum line off the carburetor, and suck on it.
 The points plate should move and then stay put if you cover the tube with your tongue.
 If it drifts back the diaphragm is holed and it won't pull in advance like it should (not as fast anyway).

-The vacuum distributor does not need as rich a mixture ( can use smaller jets) compared to the 009 distributor, but if the richer ones are in their, then you should not get the hesitation anyway.
+The vacuum distributor does not need as rich a mixture (it can use smaller jets) compared to the 009 distributor, but if the richer ones are in there, then you should not get the hesitation anyway.
 You have the vacuum line connected to the port on the left side of the carburetor - just above the throttle arm?

-You should have the idle set at 10 degrees BTDC (static) for the vacuum distributor on that engine.
+You should have the idle set at 10 degrees BTDC (static) for the vacuum distributor on that engine (1200cc).

 I presume the vacuum canister is the old variety, with an adjusting nut in the middle of it?
 There are several types of vacuum canister, to suit the different vacuum signals from different sized carburettors.
 I'm no expert on the 36hp engine, but I know it had an adjustable vacuum diaphragm.

-If your car has a single vacuum canister (only one vacuum line to the canister on the carburetor), then as I said above this must be connected to the left side vacuum port.
-Any vacuum ports on the rear (rear of car) of the carburetor must be plugged - they are not used with single vacuum distributors (double vacuum distributors were used mostly in the USA and DO use the rear vacuum ports on the carburetor).
+If your car has a single-vacuum canister (only one vacuum line to the canister on the carburetor), then as I said above this must be connected to the left side vacuum port.
+Any vacuum ports on the rear (rear of car) of the carburetor must be plugged - they are not used with single vacuum distributors (double vacuum distributors were used mostly in the USA and DO use a rear vacuum port on the carburetor).

-Bob Hoover wrote - VW distributors are not well sealed.
+Bob Hoover wrote - n a response about to a problem with a points replacement ignition module which was misfiring.
+VW distributors are not well sealed.
 There is always some amount of oil vapor inside the unit.
 Combined with the carbon granules that wear off the central button in the distributor cap,over time this obscures the IR pickup on the optical sensor and results in misfires.

 Someone responded - Of course, VW did include a dust shield in their later distributors which would help the carbon granule problem immensely.
 The Haynes and Chilton's manuals both show a plastic shield which sits on the rim of the distributor body, held in place by the cap.
 The hole in the middle is hardly larder than the shaft of the rotor, and any carbon granules from the carbon button would have a hard time finding their way through the gap in between.